aausch/django_twisted_chat/README.md

 Make sure to create a chat room through django's admin interface (localhost:8080/admin/)

-Note that I'm relying on the websockets branch of twisted, so make sure to install that (I don't think it's merged into the main branch yet)
+Note that I'm relying on the websockets branch (I used [websocket-4173-4](https://github.com/twisted/twisted/tree/websocket-4173-4)) of twisted, so make sure to install that (I don't think it's merged into the main branch yet)

 Start the twisted chat app with something like "twistd -y chatserver.py", though probably "twistd -n -y chatserver.py" is more appropriate since you're likely not going to use this for production at any time